 Honoring the architectural legacy and unique character of the Frick, the design plan by Selldorf Architects provides unprecedented access to the original 1914 home of Henry Clay Frick, restores the 70th Street Garden, and provides a seamless flow throughout the Frick’s exhibition galleries, library, and public spaces for visitors and staff alike.

 Visitors approaching the Frick from Fifth Avenue or 71st Street will notice minimal changes to the exterior.
-The plan respects the current scale and height of the Frick’s buildings, which comprise the original three-story house designed by Carrère and Hastings, and the adjacent seven-story-high library building, designed by John Russell Pope.
-From 70th Street, the back of the library building—which today is visible above the garden and is cluttered by a large, metal exterior fire escape—will be expanded slightly to recapture unused space in a rear service yard behind the garden and enhanced with a new limestone façade.
-This will create a finished, integrated appearance and complement the facades of the original Frick buildings.
+The plan respects the current scale and height of the Frick’s buildings, which comprise the original three-story house designed by Carrère and Hastings and the adjacent seven-story-high library building, designed in the 1930s by John Russell Pope (at the same time, he was adapting and expanding the residence for its 1930s conversion into a museum).
+From 70th Street, the back of the library building—which today is visible above the garden and is cluttered by a large, metal exterior fire escape—will be expanded slightly to recapture unused space in a rear service yard behind the garden and enhanced with a new limestone façade, replacing an incongruous while tile surface.
+This will create a finished, integrated appearance and complement the façades of the original Frick buildings.

 Visitors will continue to enter the Frick through the original 1930s museum entrance on 70th Street and will move from the main entrance hall into a more open reception hall.
 Originally built in 1977, the reception hall is being reconfigured for better public circulation through the general admissions and information areas.
 From the reception hall, the public will now have the choice of three possible routes through the museum:

 - On the main floor, they may proceed as usual from the reception hall into the Frick’s Garden Court and permanent collection galleries, which will remain unchanged.